tcm5343/circular-dependency-detector/README.md

 Todo:
-Return 2d slice of nodes instead of integers from topological generations Consider edge cases involving multigraphs in topological generations Allow the input file to define nodes as strings instead of just ints
+Return 2d slice of nodes instead of integers from topological generations

+Consider edge cases involving multigraphs in topological generations

+Allow the input file to define nodes as strings instead of just ints (use a set and map)